 Repair Tripping Hazards in Walkways and Driveways

-As Spring finally comes around and it the temperature begins to creep above freezing, we enter a period of repeated freeze-thaw cycles at night.
+Spring is coming, which means the temperature begins to creep above freezing during the day.
+At night, we also enter a period of repeated freeze-thaw cycles.
 When this occurs, you may start to notice frost heaves in your walkway, patio or driveway.
-What you are seeing is not unlike the frost heaves you experience driving your car.
-You know – when you see signs along the road that say “Frost Heave” and you’re wondering “Where?”
-And then, BOOM, you nearly hit your head on the roof of your car.
+What you are seeing is similar to frost heaves you experience driving your car.
+You know – when you see signs that say “Frost Heave” and you’re wondering, “Where?”
+And then, BOOM, you hit your head on the roof of your car.
 THAT’S a frost heave.

 Drainage is the Key

-Your walkway may do the same thing as our buckling roads depending on the base of the walkway or driveway, the drainage in the area, or the integrity of the surface, meaning if it seals out water or sheds it well.
-Depending on the type of finished surface you have, it may be designed to allow water to flow right through it and away from the base or it may be crowned to shed water without creating puddles.
-When either of these design elements are compromised, water will get underneath, puddle below the surface, and push the bricks, stones, timbers or pavement up, creating an unsightly condition and a tripping hazard as well.
+Your walkway may do the same thing as our buckling roads.
+It all depends on the base of the walkway or driveway, the drainage in the area, or the integrity of the surface.
+If the surface seals out water or sheds it well, you generally will not have a problem.
+Depending on the type of finished surface you have, it may be designed to allow water to flow right through.
+Another option is the surface is sloped or crowned to shed water without creating puddles.
+When either of these design elements are compromised, water will get underneath.
+As it puddles below the surface, it also pushes the bricks, stones, timbers or pavement up, creating an unsightly condition and a tripping hazard as well.